Supported employment: Individual Placement Model (IPS)

 Another earlier model was termed the hybrid case management/supported employment model which was reported on by Carol Mowbray of the University of Michigan, who studied mental health services nationwide, as a WINS research and demonstration model.
 These models critique earlier models and goals such as zero reject and "linear models" and emphasize the comprehensive planning aspects of multi-agency "individual placements".

 The New Hampshire-Dartmouth Psychiatric Research Center considers day treatment programs, often previously known as day habilitation programs in the community, and supported employment (totally community developed and rigorously tested outside the categorical psychiatric services) to be two kinds of comparative outpatient services.
 This research group, following others in the US, reaffirms that supported employment can improve outcomes such as integration.
 Day treatment is also a set of "educational, counseling, and family interventions" which may be used for children and youth per Krista Kutash of Florida's Research Center for Children with Emotional Needs (1996); whereas these "support services" may be applicable for adults, supported employment (SE) typically is an adult service and for youth transitioning to work settings.

-By 2006, supported employment was part of a web-based certificate series with a new certificate for "supported competitive employment for individuals with mental illness" (Virginia Commonwealth University, 2006).
+By 2006, supported employment was part of a web-based certificate series with a new certificate for "supported competitive employment for individuals with mental illness".
 Typically, the audience are service providers who offer vocational and supported employment services ("university technical assistance and training"); these services build upon both traditional funded vocational rehabilitation categories (e.g., work adjustment) and newer concepts of career development versus jobs and job placements.

+IPS Supported Employment has also been integrated with Supported Education to address the needs of individuals with recent onset psychosis.
+One study, building on IPS Supported Employment characteristics, integrated IPS with Supported Education to individualize services to meet the needs of their sample, who were individuals in their mid-20s with a recent onset of schizophrenia which occurred for many of them during their post-secondary education.
+The purpose of this integration was to support individuals in the program to have a choice of completing their education, obtaining competitive employment, or both.